bincrafters/bincrafters.github.io/_posts/2018-02-27-Updated-Conan-Package-Flow-1.1.md

 	$ conan create . bincrafters/testing -kb

-The `-kb` flag also implies `-k`, effectively causing conan fast-forward to `package()` method and re-run it with whatever `build` directory has already been generated.
+The `-kb` flag also implies `-k`, effectively causing conan to fast-forward to `package()` method and re-run it with whatever `build` directory has already been generated.
 This was really the missing link for our "out-of-source" workflows before.

 The final step of the `conan create` command which often needs to be run many times until successful is the `test_package` step.
-In this case, the best approach is to switch gears and actually take advantage of the separate and dedicated `conan test` command:
+In this case, the best approach is to take advantage of the separate and dedicated `conan test` command:

 	$ conan test test_package bincrafters/testing